jackmorrison12/personal-site/content/notes/fhe.md

 $FHE(Circuit, C1, ... , Cn)$

-1. $Circuit$ represents a boolean circuit for the function ew want to evaluate - these can be easily changed to use addition and multiplication gates
+1. $Circuit$ represents a <mark>boolean circuit</mark> for the function we want to evaluate - these can be easily changed to use addition and multiplication gates
-2. The circuit can expand at runtime - it's not static
+2. The circuit <mark>can expand at runtime</mark> - it's not static
-3. Encryption is probabilistic - each ciphertext value has a little noise - however decryption results int he correct plaintext value
+3. Encryption is <mark>probabilistic</mark> - each ciphertext value has a <mark>little noise</mark> - however decryption results int he correct plaintext value

 A very simple explanation of Gentry's FHE is:

-We have values C1 and C2, which both have a little noise
+We have <mark>values C1 and C2</mark>, which both have a <mark>little noise</mark>

-When we add the values, under Gentry's FHE it doubles the noise
+When we <mark>add the values</mark>, under Gentry's FHE it <mark>doubles the noise</mark>

-When we multiple values, under Gentry's FHE we square the noise
+When we <mark>multiply values</mark>, under Gentry's FHE we <mark>square the noise</mark>

-As we do more operations, he noise grows, leading to wrong results
+As we do <mark>more operations, the noise grows</mark>, leading to wrong results

-In order to control the noise, Gentry resets the ciphertext values if they get too noise (above a threshold)
+In order to control the noise, Gentry <mark>resets the ciphertext values</mark> if they get <mark>too noisy</mark> (above a threshold)

-This is done by decrypting and re-encrypting it so it has less noise - but this needs a secret decryption key!
+This is done by <mark>decrypting and re-encrypting</mark> it so it has less noise - but this needs a secret decryption key!

-So, since FHE is capable of executing any function, it executed the decrypt function
+So, since FHE is capable of executing any function, it executes the decrypt function

-Gentry encrypts the secret key with itself and passes it to the FHe so that the noise reset is done by decrypting with the encrypted key within FHE
+Gentry <mark>encrypts the secret key with itself</mark> and <mark>passes it to the FHE</mark> so that the noise reset is done by <mark>decrypting with the encrypted key within FHE</mark>

 ## Comparison with MPC